-We checked the nearest distance model for bias in its predictions of each habitat separately (Appendix S5).
+We checked the nearest distance model for bias in its predictions of each habitat separately by comparing the observed versus expected values for habitat counts (Appendix S5).
 In general the model fitted most habitats with low bias.
-Bias was higher for habitats that had many zero observations, where the model tended to underpredict their counts in surveys.
+Bias was higher for habitats that had many zero observations, where the model tended to under-predict their counts in surveys.
+Results for the site ordinations and habitat ordinations from the Bayesian model were comparable to CCA and MDS, with the exception of Halimeda algae (Appendix S5).
+Halimeda algae was found to make a stronger contribution to the water quality gradient in the Bayesian model than the CCA (Figure S5).
+There was generally higher cover of Halimeda algae closer to log-ponds, but counts of this habitat were highly variable and included many zeros.
+The Poisson error structure used in the Bayesian model may have been better able to model the noisy response of Halimeda algae to log ponds than the CCA.

-The loadings of the habitats on the constrained latent variable indicated that it represents a gradient from high cover of branching Acropora, branching corals, dead branching corals, other habitats and rare corals far from log-ponds, towards higher cover of soft sediment, Halimeda algae, dead corals, macro-algae, turf algae and massive corals closer to log-ponds (figs 2a, 4).
+The loadings of the habitats on the constrained latent variable indicated that it represents a gradient from high cover of branching Acropora, branching corals, dead branching corals, other habitats and rare corals far from log-ponds, towards higher cover of soft sediment, Halimeda algae, dead corals, macro-algae, turf algae and massive corals closer to log-ponds (Figures 2a, 3).
 At sites far from log ponds, branching Acropora were commonly observed growing out of sand, so the high cover of soft sediments but low cover of Acropora at sites near to log ponds ostensibly indicates the loss of Acropora.
-Multiple algae groups were als associated with sites closer to log ponds (Fig 3a), however their overall change increase closer to log ponds was small (Fig 3), suggesting they maintained their cover across the gradient, rather than replacing other habitats.
-Overall, cover of algae was low (<10%) so that sites near to log ponds were dominated by sand and massive corals (Fig 3).
+Multiple algae groups were also associated with sites closer to log ponds (Figure 4a); however, their overall change increase closer to log ponds was small (Fig. 4), suggesting they maintained their cover across the gradient, rather than replacing other habitats.
+Overall, cover of algae was low (<10%) so that sites nearer to log ponds were dominated by sand and massive corals (Fig. 4).

-The unconstrained latent variables indicated a positive association among cover macro-algae and Acropora (Fig 2, latent variable 1) and a gradient from algal assemblages, rock and turf algae to branching coral, dead coral and tabulate Acropora (Fig 2, latent variable 2).
+The unconstrained latent variables indicated positive associations among cover macro-algae and Acropora (Figure 2, latent variable 1) and a gradient from algal assemblages, rock and turf algae to branching coral, dead coral and tabulate Acropora (Fig. 2, latent variable 2).

-Mean estimates for the constrained latent variable at taken at each site were negatively correlated with Secchi depth (ρ=0.42, p<0.01), where lower values of the latent variable indicate benthos associated with more turbid waters.
+Means estimated for the constrained latent variable at each site were negatively correlated with Secchi depth (ρ=0.42, p<0.01), where lower values of the latent variable indicate benthos associated with more turbid waters.
 The relatively weak correlation may be due to high temporal variability in Secchi depths that were measured only once at each site and the displacement of Secchi measurements from survey sites to deep channels.

-By predicting the values of the condition variable across all reefs, we can estimate footprint of logging impacts on reefs, as the probability a reef at a given distance will have a degraded community state similar to reefs near to log-ponds.
+By predicting the values of the condition variable across all reefs, we can estimate the footprint of logging impacts on reefs as the probability a reef at a given distance will have a degraded community state similar to reefs nearer to log-ponds.
 We estimated that 0% (95% C.I.s also = 0) of reefs had a 95% probability, 0% (0 - 36% C.I.) of reefs had a 75% probability and 60% (60 - 60% C.I.) of reefs had a 50% probability.
-The low rate of affected reefs at high probability intervals (i.e. 95%) indicated that there were some unaffected reefs even in areas close to log-ponds.
-Overall, most lagoonal reefs on the southern side of have been affected by log ponds with >50% probability (Fig 4), however the weaker effect for higher probability intervals indicates considerable variability in reef state that was not explained by distance to log-ponds.
+The low rate of affected reefs at high probability intervals (i.e. 95%) indicated that there were some unaffected reefs even in areas nearer log-ponds.
+Overall, most lagoonal reefs on the southern side of have been affected by log ponds with >50% probability (Fig. 3), however the weaker effect for higher probability intervals indicates considerable variability in reef state that was not explained by distance to log-ponds.